OlgaLikhobabina/Portfolio_Project/README.md

 <li><strong>Analysis: </strong>EDA, Correlation and Regression Analysis of Movie Industry using Puthon and libraries such as Pandas, Numpy and Scikit-Learn.</li>
 <li><strong>Data Visualization: </strong> using main Python libararies such as Matplotlib & Seaborn.</li>
 <li><strong>Sales Analysis: </strong> explores business questions related to 12-month sales data using Pandas and Matplotlib/Seaborn libraries.</li>
-<li><strong>Marketing Campaigns Analysis: </strong> discovers which marketing tactics have the most significant effect on sales using a correlation, a linear regression model /Seaborn libraries.</li>
+<li><strong>Marketing Campaigns Analysis: </strong> discovers which marketing tactics have the most significant effect on sales using a correlation, a linear regression model.</li>

 </ul>